 What can I expect from a lead-based paint inspection?

-If you are concerned about lead-based paint in your home, hiring a professional is the most accurate way to ensure your family is safe from lead poisoning.
-There are two ways certified lead paint inspectors can help you identify lead-based paint problems in your home: inspection and risk assessment.
+If you are concerned about lead paint in your home, hiring a professional to conduct inspections for lead-based paint or lead paint testing is the most accurate way to ensure your family is safe from lead poisoning.

 Read more about: What if lead paint is found in my home?